Toning Your Butt: The Fastest Way to Results You Can See

 If you’re completely dialed in you can expect results you’ll notice in one month and results other people will start to notice in three.

-Most people underestimate what they can do in a month and under estimate what they can build in a year.
+Most people over estimate what they can do in a month and under estimate what they can build in a year.
 It takes about 10 years to build a world classy body.
-That said most can be the fittest person they know in just a couple of years if you focus on the right things.
+That said, most can be the fittest person they know in just a couple of years if you focus on the right things.

 What Are The Muscles That Make Up The Butt